Metheringham: Notable person

 The village was the birthplace of H. F. Ellis (1907–2000), a writer who developed the comic schoolmaster character A. J. Wentworth B. A. in the magazine Punch and later in The New Yorker.

 Geography

 Metheringham lies 3 mi east of the Lincoln Cliff escarpment, on the western edge of fenland extending south-east towards Boston and The Wash.
 It lies on the north–south B1188 between Ruskington and Branston, and on the east–west B1202 and B1189 roads.
 Dunston is 1 mi to the north, and Scopwick and Blankney are to the south.
 The railway station is in Station Road (B1189).
 The centre of the village is a conservation area.
 To the west and the A15 is Metheringham Heath, on which is a SSSI at a local quarry.

+Metheringham Fen, Sots Hole and Tanvats

-To the east is Metheringham Fen, across which lies Metheringham Delph, which drains into the River Witham from where it connects to the Car Dyke near an old wartime airfield.
-The Metheringham Delph nature reserve at Tanvats, and Sots Hole, are nearby.
+To the east is Metheringham Fen, across which lies Metheringham Delph that drains into the River Witham from where it connects to the Car Dyke near an old wartime airfield.
+The Metheringham Delph was recommended for designation as a local wildlife area in 2010.
+The area has historically been a centre for potato cultivation, and agricultural workers lived at two hamlets on the fen, Tanvats and Sots Hole.
+Their needs were served by two schools, a church, a shop and a public house.
+All were gone by the 1980s, as agricultural mechanisation saw a decline in employment.